What Happens To Your Social Media After Death? (2021 Update)

 So what happens to the content contained in a user profile after death?

-One of the expert Lawyers on our platform, Damin Murdock, Principal Lawyer of MurdockCheng Legal Practice, said that each account is different and it will depend on the terms and conditions of use.
+One of our lawyers, Damin Murdock, says that each account provider is different.
+Further, it will depend on the terms and conditions of use.

 “Generally speaking the user will retain ownership of the intellectual property and grant a licence to the outlet to use and transfer that information either perpetually (forever) or for a period of time.”